soderlind/custom-document-folder/readme.txt

 The plugin includes non-unique filename handling.
 Old attachments with the same filename are automatically removed when you re-upload.

-== Screenshots ==

-1. Modern settings page with grid-based layout and search functionality
-2. Category organization showing Documents, Text, Archives, and Fonts
-3. Collapsible categories for Audio, Images, Video, and Other extensions
-4. Real-time search filtering extensions and categories
-5. Bulk select/deselect actions and live counter

 == Changelog ==